Mental Stimulation for Dogs- Ideas and Activities

 Dogs love chasing bubbles.
 Dog safe, flavoured bubbles (peanut butter, bacon etc.) are available online.

 Scrunch up newspaper and put it in a box.
 Pop some treats or kibble amongst the paper and let your dog find them.
 My dogs love this activity and it offers an alternative to the unwanted shredding of toilet rolls!

 *With all of the food based game, remember to account for the food in the dog’s daily allowance to avoid unwanted weight gain!

 If the weather is rubbish, or your dog isn’t feeling the walking vibe how about a sniffy walk?
-Just giving your dog the time and freedom to have a sniff is hugely beneficial and mental tiring for them.
+Just giving your dog the time and freedom to have a sniff is hugely beneficial and offers great mental stimulation for dogs.
 This can be used to the owner’s advantage for the reluctant walker, dog on restricted walks, or just as a fun alternative to a standard walk.

 Our Other Favourite (non-sniffy) Games: